onewelcome/sdk-configurator/README.md

 ```sh
 ./onegini-sdk-configurator android --config /path/to/tokenserver-app-config.zip --app-dir /path/to/cordova-app/ --cordova
 ```

-Make sure you have `onegini-cordova-plugin` installed before running the configurator.
-You will need to rerun the configurator for each installed project in your Cordova project.
+Make sure you have the `onegini-cordova-plugin` installed before running the configurator.
+You will need to rerun the configurator for each installed platform in your Cordova project.